 Is Qredo compatible with EVM-based chains?

 Qredo V1 is not yet compatible with EVM-based chains.
-This functionality is coming in V2.
+This functionality will soon be available through our MetaMask integration, and eventually supported natively in V2.

 What is decentralized custody and what does #TheNetworkIsTheVault mean?

 On Qredo Network, shares of the private key controlling digital assets are contained in the MPC nodes.
 Together, the nodes generate a digital signature to sign transactions without ever producing a private key.

 The MPC nodes are distributed between security-hardened Tier 4 data centers distributed across global financial hubs, and controlled by the Qredochain.

 The Qredochain is a Layer 2 network that provides an immutable registry of assets and activity.
 Each custodial operation—each transaction, each signature, and each change to wallet custodial policies—is mined into the blockchain.
 In this way, the network becomes the vault.